jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/known-issues.md

    This prevents you from using the AMD VA-API transcoding **on the server system**.

-   You can use our Docker image instead or install third-party Mesa driver package.
+   You can use our Docker image instead or install a third-party Mesa driver package.

    Alternatively, rebuild the Mesa driver with these options added to restore the stripped hardware codecs: